HindTayeb/Decrypt-Machine/README.md

 # Decrypt-Machine
-unprofessional code I made for fun while watching gravity falls, to decrypt messages from the show :^)
+unprofessional code I made for fun to decrypt messages from gravity falls cartoons :^)